mietek/halcyon-website/pages/examples/index.md

 Collection of development tutorials.

-Using Halcyon since July 2014, via [Haskell on Heroku](https://haskellonheroku.com/).
+Using Halcyon in production since July 2014, via [Haskell on Heroku](https://haskellonheroku.com/).

 Haskell Language